Never in her life had Tuli been so utterly exhausted.

 From that night on Mwaanawa slept every night in his bed from the moment Tuli put him down for the night to the moment she pulled the curtains open in the morning.

 Tuulikki Tammi is a Finnish writer.
-She lived in Namibia and studied creative writing at Orivesi College of Arts in Finland and holds a MPhil from the University of Helsinki.
-She is current working on a young adults’ fantasy novel written in Finnish.
+She lived in Namibia where she was a member of the Windhoek Writers Club.
+She studied creative writing at Orivesi College of Arts in Finland and holds a MPhil from the University of Helsinki.
+She is currently working on a young adults’ fantasy novel written in Finnish.